Last Updated: November 8, 2022

 9.2.
 Termination.
 Either party may terminate this Agreement (including all Orders) if the other party: (a) fails to cure a material breach of this Agreement (including a failure to pay fees) within 30 days after written notice; (b) ceases operation without a successor; or (c) seeks protection under a bankruptcy, receivership, trust deed, creditors’ arrangement, composition, or comparable proceeding, or if such a proceeding is instituted against that party and not dismissed within 60 days.
 If New Relic terminates this Agreement for Customer’s material breach under this Section 9.2 (Termination), Customer will promptly pay New Relic any outstanding fees or expenses due and any fees for the terminated portion of the Subscription Term.
 If Customer terminates this Agreement for New Relic’s material breach under this Section 9.2 (Termination), then, at Customer’s request, New Relic will refund to Customer any pre-paid, unused fees for the terminated portion of the Subscription Term.
 In no event will any termination relieve Customer of the obligation to pay any expenses and fees payable to New Relic for the period prior to the effective date of termination.
 Except where an exclusive remedy is provided, exercising a remedy under this Agreement does not limit other remedies a party may have.

 9.3.
 Effect of Termination.
-Upon expiration or termination of this Agreement or an Order, Customer’s access to the Service will cease.
+Upon expiration or termination of this Agreement or an Order, Customer’s access to the Service will cease and Customer must stop sending Customer Data to the Service.
 Termination of an Order will not be deemed a termination of this Agreement or any other Order; however, termination of this Agreement will immediately terminate all outstanding Orders.
-At the disclosing party’s request upon expiration or termination of this Agreement, the receiving party will delete all of the disclosing party’s Confidential Information (including Customer Data, which New Relic will delete within 90 days after termination or expiration).
+At the disclosing party’s request upon expiration or termination of this Agreement, the receiving party will delete all of the disclosing party’s Confidential Information (including Customer Data in an Account, which New Relic will delete within 90 days after termination or expiration).
 Confidential Information may be retained in the receiving party’s standard backups after deletion but will remain subject to this Agreement’s confidentiality restrictions.

 9.4.
 Survival.
 These Sections survive expiration or termination of this Agreement: 1.5 (Restrictions), 2.5 (Obligations), 2.7 (Systems Operations Data), 3.1 (Fees), 3.2 (Taxes), 4.3 (Disclaimers), 5 (Confidentiality), 6 (Ownership), 7 (Limitations of Liability), 8 (Indemnification), 9 (Term and Termination), 11.2 (Governing Law, Jurisdiction, and Venue), 11.3 (Notices), 11.4 (Entire Agreement), 11.5 (Updates), and 11.6 (Waivers and Severability).